abarker/dir-alias/README.rst

 dir-alias
 #########

-Fancier Bash aliases for commonly-used directories.
+Define fancier Bash aliases for commonly-used directories.
 These do not conflict with ordinary Bash aliases except that only one can use any particular alias name.